-A vessel that is the subject of more than three violations within 12 months, which resulted in dispositions other than acquittal or dismissal, is a public nuisance and subject to existing procedures for abandoned or lost property and relocation and removal of derelict vessels.
+The bill declares a vessel that is the subject of more than three violations within 12 months, which resulted in dispositions other than acquittal or dismissal, as a public nuisance.

-The bill expressly grandfathers-in the geographic areas already designated anchoring limitation areas in Florida Statutes.
+The bill expressly grandfathers-in the geographic areas already designated as anchoring limitation areas in Florida Statutes.